-If He was a man of the world, Yeshua (Jesus) would have chosen the elite of His day to accomplish His mission — however He used simple fishermen.
-These men were considered uneducated, lacking "social status", wealth or worldly distinction of any kind — yet these "simple" men were the ones the Lord selected to build the Kingdom of God.
+If He was a man of the world, Yeshua (Jesus) would have chosen the elite of His day to accomplish His mission -- however He used simple fishermen.
+These men were considered uneducated, lacking "social status", wealth or worldly distinction of any kind -- yet these "simple" men were the ones the Lord selected to build the Kingdom of God....continue reading this devotion.

-Picture this — you come home from a long day of work — you walk into your living room — plop down on your couch in exhaustion — and there in the corner of the room — your eyes are drawn to something moving — it's a rattlesnake!
+Picture this -- you come home from a long day of work -- you walk into your living room -- plop down on your couch in exhaustion -- and there in the corner of the room -- your eyes are drawn to something moving -- it's a rattlesnake!
 Do you say to yourself, "Oh, I'm too tired to worry about that now, I'll deal with it later?"
 Of course not!
 You'd jump up right away, find a bat or something of the like, alert your family, call the neighbors, call 911, call the fire department and who knows what else!
-It's a life-threatening situation!
+It's a life-threatening situation!...continue reading this devotion.

-An artist went searching the streets of New York City for a model to pose for a portrait he wanted to call — 'The Prodigal'.
+An artist went searching the streets of New York City for a model to pose for a portrait he wanted to call -- 'The Prodigal'.
 One day was passing Central Park and saw an impoverished beggar lying on a bench and thought: 'He's perfect!
 That man would represent the prodigal son beautifully in my painting.'
 He asked the beggar if he would be willing to sit for his painting and he would gladly pay him for his time.
-Naturally, the beggar agreed.
+Naturally, the beggar agreed....continue reading this devotion.

 D. L. Moody told the story of a man who was crossing the Atlantic by ship.
 He was terribly sick and confined to his cabin.
 One night he heard the cry “Man overboard!”
 He felt that there was nothing he could do to help, but at second thought, he said to himself, “I guess I can at least put my lantern in the porthole.”
-He struggled to his feet and hung the light so it shined out into the darkness.
+He struggled to his feet and hung the light so it shined out into the darkness....continue reading this devotion.